-201. Electronic Medical Records.
+203. Electronic Medical Records.
 The IRI patents disclose systems and methods for controlling access to protected health information where the information is stored in one or more external databases.
-Systems for controlling access to medical records, contemporaneous to the IRI patents had significant limitations that the IRI patents address.45 These systems include: (1) Anonymizing the record.
+Systems for controlling access to medical records, contemporaneous to the IRI patents had significant limitations that the IRI patents address.
+61 These systems included: (1) Anonymizing Records.
 A method used in contemporaneous systems to the IRI patents is the maintenance of anonymous medical records.
-However, such techniques did not provide patients and medical professionals the ability to access patient specific records.
+However, anonymizing techniques did not provide patients and medical professionals the ability to access patient specific records.
 (2) Indexing.
-Contemporaneous systems sought to index records with anonymous identification codes.
-While this system preserves privacy, it made locating a database record other than by patient identifier, or its accession identifier, difficult.
+Systems contemporaneous to the IRI patents indexed medical records with anonymous identification codes.
+62 While these systems preserved privacy, these systems made locating a database record other than by patient identifier, or its accession identifier, difficult.
 (3) Proxy Systems.
 Other contemporaneous systems used a proxy server to protect user privacy.
 However, systems using an Internet proxy resulted in a loss of rights and did not act in a representative capacity for the content owner, and did not integrate content management functions.

-202. In addition, access to these early medical records systems was limited to authorized individuals who were on-site, as these systems provided little-to-no connectivity to anyone outside of the organization or to the Internet generally.
-Because access was restricted to on-site users on a local network using stationary terminals in designated areas, there was very little emphasis placed on data security.
+204. In addition, access to these early medical records systems was limited to authorized individuals who were on-site, as these systems provided little-to-no connectivity to anyone outside of the organization or to the Internet generally.
+Because access was restricted to